AlreadyBored/nodejs-assignments/assignments/battleship/assignment.md

             type: "turn",
             data:
                 {
-                    currentPlayer: <number>, /* id of the player in the current game session */ },
+                    currentPlayer: <number | string>, /* id of the player in the current game session */ },
             id: 0,
         }